-Middle School Locations High School Locations
+Middle School Locations High School Locations ARD Committee makes final decision

 All middle school campuses All high school campuses

 The SAILS program generally serves students with cognitive and/or developmental delays who require a curriculum focusing on (1) academic instruction based on prerequisite skills that are aligned to grade level TEKS, (2) communication/social skills, (3) independent living skills, and (4) vocational instruction at the secondary level.
 It should be noted that diagnosis/disability does not drive the programming decision, and the ARD committee ultimately determines placement.